Bay Shore in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 I can assure you that they went down fighting and that their brothers who survived them took a grim toll of their savage enemy to avenge their deaths.

 Commander Submarine Force 1943-1946

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-The Silent Service (here, next to this marker); Bay Shore (a few steps from this marker); The United States Life-Saving Service on Fire Island (about 400 feet away, measured in a direct line); Bay Shore 1695 (approx. ¾ mile away); Dr. George S. King Park (approx. ¾ mile away); "Lady with the Torch" (approx. 1.1 miles away); Doxsee Clam Factory (approx. 1.3 miles away); Doxsee Clams (approx. 1.4 miles away).
+The Silent Service (here, next to this marker); Bay Shore (a few steps from this marker); The United States Life-Saving Service on Fire Island (about 400 feet away, measured in a direct line); Bay Shore 1695 (approx. Ύ mile away); Dr. George S. King Park (approx. Ύ mile away); Site of Vitagraph Company of America (approx. one mile away); "Lady with the Torch" (approx. 1.1 miles away); Doxsee Clam Factory (approx. 1.3 miles away).
 Touch for a list and map of all markers in Bay Shore.